Keeping You Safe & Healthy Through COVID-19

-ALL Patients: For the safety of you and our staff, please DO NOT walk into any of our offices before calling us first.
+ALL Patients: For everyone's safety, please DO NOT walk into any of our offices before calling us first.

 We have received many questions from Coastal Medical patients regarding COVID-19 testing.
 Please use this link to view answers to Frequently Asked Questions.

-For further information about testing and links to additional resources, please use the drop-downs below:
+For information about receiving testing and links to additional resources, please use the drop-downs below: